-- Prepare procedures on the tasks involved.
+- Prepare procedures for the tasks involved.
 If you have a prepared outline on how to handle something step-by-step, it will ease the process.
 Not everyone likes to follow written instructions, so make them accessible and easy to read.

 Training on the Job

-On the job training is almost required when someone starts at your workplace.
+On-the-job training is almost required when someone starts at your workplace.
 Consider the following steps when starting to train someone: